 Victims of a no-fault car accident in Michigan are entitled to benefits such as payment of medical expenses, lost wages, and attendant care unless they were driving a car they own without insurance.

-Under Michigan No-Fault Law, you can file a claim under your own insurance policy and they can then seek reimbursement from the third-party vehicle insurers.
-However, if the car accident was not your fault, then you may not wish to claim off your own policy, even if the third-party vehicle insurers would reimburse your insurance company later.
+Under Michigan No-Fault Law, you can file a claim under your own insurance policy, and they can then seek reimbursement from the third-party vehicle insurers.
+However, suppose the car accident was not your fault.
+In that case, you may not wish to claim off your personal policy, even if the third-party vehicle insurers would reimburse your insurance company later.

 Types of Compensation for a Car Accident in Michigan

 Under Michigan law, you have three years from the date of the car accident to file a claim for property damage or personal injury.
-Filing your car accident claim in a timely manner is important.
-The attorney for your car accident in Detroit, Michigan can help you gather necessary medical records, eyewitness testimony, and surveillance footage to help prove your claim.
+Promptly filing your car accident claim is important.
+An accident attorney in Detroit, Michigan, can help you gather necessary medical records, eyewitness testimony, and surveillance footage to help prove your claim.
 The sooner you gather this evidence, the stronger your case may be.

 There are two types of compensation you can pursue under Michigan law: economic and non-economic damages.
 If you have severe injuries or mental trauma from your car accident, you may be entitled to significant pain and suffering compensation.
 Your car lawyer in Michigan can help you structure your claim to get the best settlement.